ftloksy/OUAuthentication/README.md

     It's important to note that when resetting passwords, employees (including the admin) cannot use the password '**********' (ten asterisks) as their new password.

+    and Admin can not create two employees has same loginname, and after create employees, employees's loginname cann't change.

 ### Please note the following restrictions: